A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: System Overview and Architecture

 \section{System Overview and Architecture}

-The proposed localization system is suitable for GPS-denied indoor environments and consists of two main layers which, following the robotic community convention, we call them Front-end and Back-end.
+The proposed localization system is suitable for GPS-denied indoor environments and consists of two main layers which we call them Front-end and Back-end.
 The entire system architecture is shown in Figure~\ref{fig:system}.
 The necessary modules can be split up into four parts; in the following, we describe each module.